 That being said, I happily refer people to the lines we carry because I know that I trust the quality of ingredients.
-Here is an interesting quote cited on Livia’s (one of our primary product lines) website: “Did you know that the average woman applies more than 200 chemicals to her skin by using her skin care products in one day?
+Here is an interesting quote cited on Livia’s (one of our primary product lines) website: “Did you know that the average woman applies more than 200 chemicals to her skin by using her skin care products from TanVogue.com in one day?
 Did you know that 60% of these chemicals are further absorbed into your bloodstream?…If you are using non-organic skin care products it is important to note the effects that the toxic preservatives also have on your hormones.
 It has been proven that the increase in paraben (a common preservative) use is directly related to an increased risk in breast cancer.”

 I have personally noticed on many occasions that my clients who switch from conventional skin care products to our organic skin care line have a dramatic reduction in hyper-sensitivity, their skin heals faster, the texture is smoother, the skin seems stronger and more resilient, especially around the neck, and they remark that they get a ton of compliments on how great their skin looks.
 Besides the quality of the products, there are also the specific types of products that need to be determined (type of cleanser, moisturizer, exfoliant etc.).
 Some people have very low-maintenance skin and need very little to keep it optimally healthy while others may need a little extra oomph to get the results they need.
 Again, this is where your skin care professional can help guide you.
 A little effort can go a long way to keep skin in great shape.